pollen8/bananablossom.kitchen/readme.md

   - intro
   * Time picker allows you to select 2:15 which is grey'd out AND clicking 15h errors
 * Cookie accept / policy
-* Contact us info
 * terms and conditions / refunds
-* look up product skus in backend and get prices from there - don't send total from front end

 * Custom sign on - prompt to create an account after order.

 Nice to have